deeplearnproger/sprachmeister/README.md

 - Progress data is stored locally
 - No personal data is shared with third parties

-See our [Privacy Policy](https://abkiliamov.com/sprachmeister/privacy) for more details.
+See our [Privacy Policy](https://abkiliamov.com/sprachmeister) for more details.

 ## Support

-For questions or feedback, please open an issue on GitHub or contact support@sprachmeister.app
+For questions or feedback, please open an issue on GitHub or contact tymarbeit@gmail.com

 ## License